Below are responses to some frequently asked questions. To view the responses, click the + symbol to the right of each question.

 All JP services at City of Ryde Libraries are suspended until further notice.
 For a list of local community centres offering JP services in the local Ryde area and surrounding local government areas, please see our JP Services page.
 Otherwise visit the JP Public Register for a list of JPs in your local area.

-I have seen someone who I believe is displaying symptoms of coronavirus at a Council facility or is in breach of a public health order.
+I have seen someone who I believe is in breach of a public health order.
 Can Council have this person removed?

 NSW Police are responsible for the enforcement of public health orders.
 You can contact Crime Stoppers to report individuals or organisations you believe are in breach of a Public Health Order.
 Complaints can be reported on 1800 333 000.